okuramasafumi/alba/README.md

 The name "Alba" comes from "albatross", a kind of birds.
 In Japanese, this bird is called "Aho-dori", which means "stupid bird".
 I find it funny because in fact albatrosses fly really fast.
 I hope Alba looks stupid but in fact it does its job quick.

+## Pioneers

+There are great pioneers in Ruby's ecosystem which does basically the same thing as Alba does.
+To name a few:

+* [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) a.k.a AMS, the most famous implementation of JSON serializer for Ruby
+* [Blueprinter](https://github.com/procore/blueprinter) shares some concepts with Alba

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.